 I am an outgoing and fun-lovin’ gal who was lucky enough to marry the man of my dreams!
 You could probably say I am an “extreme extrovert” as I LOVE to talk and be around people!
 I love ANYTHING creative and am not a fan of the “norm.”
 My favorite things in life are my family… especially my HOT husband, my friends, and my faith!
-After a long infertility journey, we brought two miracle babies into this world via IVF and we now have a surprise miracle baby boy joining us this Christmas.
+After a long infertility journey, we brought two miracle babies into this world via IVF and then a SURPRISE bundle of joy recently decided to join us.
 I have a passion for life and I am having a BLAST running this website with some of my closest friends.
 Life just keeps getting better and better!

 Love the bunny candy bar wrappers!
 Thanks so much for sharing!
 Kids will love them!

 YAY!
 SO glad, thanks for the comment <3